moka-rs/moka/README.md

 Moka is a fast, concurrent cache library for Rust.
 Moka is inspired by [Caffeine][caffeine-git] (Java).

-Moka provides cache implementations that support full concurrency of retrievals and a high expected concurrency for updates.
-Moka also provides a not thread-safe cache implementation for single thread applications.
+Moka provides cache implementations on top of hash maps.
+They support full concurrency of retrievals and a high expected concurrency for updates.
+Moka also provides a non-thread-safe cache implementation for single thread applications.

 All caches perform a best-effort bounding of a hash map using an entry replacement algorithm to determine which entries to evict when the capacity is exceeded.

 [gh-actions-badge]: https://github.com/moka-rs/moka/workflows/CI/badge.svg
 [release-badge]: https://img.shields.io/crates/v/moka.svg